Michael Steck (Indian agent)

+Early life and education

-Steck was the eldest son born to John and Elizabeth Steck, in Hughesville, Pennsylvania in October 8, 1818.
+Steck was the eldest son born to John and Elizabeth Steck, in Hughesville, Pennsylvania, on October 8, 1818.
 He graduated in 1842, from Jefferson Medical College in Philadelphia.
-For a time he practiced medicine in Mifflinville, Pennsylvania where he met and married his first wife, Roseanna Harvey.
+For a time he practiced medicine in Mifflinville, Pennsylvania, where he met and married his first wife, Roseanna Harvey.
 He came to New Mexico in 1849, as a contract physician for the U. S. Army, paid $1,554, with his wife who suffered from tuberculosis.

+Career

 Steck became a temporary Indian Agent, for the Southern Apache (Chiricahua), at Fort Webster in 1853.
 In 1854 his position became permanent, his work winning the trust of the Apache leaders, and working with the military forces in the area to keep the peace, brought with it the support of several military officers in the Territory, who wrote a recommendation to the president, citing his "...knowledge of the country, and the Indians, their language and habits."
 With the appointment the location of his agency was moved from the dilapidated Fort Webster to the new Fort Thorn where it would remain until 1859.

 In 1859, Steck proposed a reservation for the Chiricahua in the vicinity of Santa Lucia Springs in the upper Gila River.
 By 1860, the reservation had been approved but with the coming of the American Civil War and after the attacks on the Apache leader Mangus Coloradas by miners from Pinos Altos and the killing of Cochise's family members by the U. S. Army in the Bascom Affair in 1861 set off the Apache Wars, dooming the proposed reservation and Steck's hopes for a peace with the Apache.